digitalaotearoa/project_template/README.md

-# Project Template
+# Digital Aotearo Project Template

-This project template is used to create a simple website for a G0V Aotearoa project.
-It has the basic outline and structure of a project and will help you get a web presnece up and running.
+This project template can be used to create a project website for a project at Digital Aotearoa.

 To use this template: